Chelsea Carey: Team Fleury (2020–21)

-Move to Saskatchewan
+Move to Saskatchewan (2021–22)

 On May 19, 2021, it was announced that Carey would move to Saskatchewan to skip the team of Jolene Campbell, Stephanie Schmidt, Jennifer Armstrong and Rachel Erickson for the 2021–22 season.
 The new Team Carey found success in just their second event together, going undefeated to claim the Craven SPORTS Services Curling Classic tour event title.
 They then made the semifinals of the 2021 Curlers Corner Autumn Gold Curling Classic where they were eliminated by Tabitha Peterson.
 At the event, however, they were able to defeat the likes of Rachel Homan, Jennifer Jones and Jamie Sinclair en route to the semifinals.
 They earned two more playoff appearances at the Boundary Ford Curling Classic and the SaskTour Women's Moose Jaw where they reached the quarterfinals and semifinals respectively.

 Carey herself had to miss out on competing in the Red Deer Curling Classic with her team as she slotted in as Team Tracy Fleury's alternate for the 2021 Canadian Olympic Curling Trials, held November 20 to 28 in Saskatoon, Saskatchewan.
-Carey hoped to compete in the Trials with her own team, however, was excluded from doing so after Curling Canada had to modify the qualification process due to the pandemic.
+Carey hoped to compete in the Trials with her own team but was excluded from doing so after Curling Canada had to modify the qualification process due to the pandemic.
 Through the round robin, the team went undefeated with a perfect 8–0 record, becoming only the second women's rink to do so following Carey's team in 2017.
 This earned them a bye to the Olympic Trials final where they would face Team Jennifer Jones, who they previously defeated in their final round robin game.
 The team began the game with hammer, but immediately gave up a stolen point.
 They eventually tied the game after four ends, and later after seven ends 4–4.
 After a blank in the eighth, Team Fleury earned their first lead of the game with a steal of one in the ninth.
 In the tenth end, Jennifer Jones had an open hit-and-stick to win the game, however, her shooter rolled two far and she only got one.
 This sent the game to an extra end where Team Fleury would hold the hammer.
 On her final shot, Fleury attempted a soft-weight hit on a Jones stone partially buried behind a guard.
 Her rock, however, curled too much and hit the guard, giving up a steal of one and the game to Team Jones.
 Team Fleury earned the silver medal from the event, making it Carey's second silver medal at the Canadian Olympic Trials.